 Staff are responsible for notifying their Campus Director and team members as soon as an absence is anticipated.
 As much notice as possible is appreciated so that accommodations can be made.
 Administrators should be notified no later than 6:00 a.m. on the date of the absence.
 Teachers are responsible for providing lesson plans and maintaining a folder of class lists, schedules, and back up lesson plans.
-Once a Campus Director has been notified of the absence, the Director will secure a substitute teacher for the day.
+Once a Campus Director has been notified of the absence, the Director or their designee will make every effort to secure a substitute teacher for the day.
 Staff members may also make arrangements for a substitute to cover for them in their absence, and should notify the Director of the name of the substitute teacher who has agreed to provide coverage.
-All staff will be provided with a list of pre-approved substitutes.
-If an external sub from the pre-approved substitute list is not able to be recruited, the teacher or Campus Director must make arrangements with an internal colleague.
+If an external sub from the pre-approved substitute list is not able to be recruited, the teacher or Campus Director may make arrangements with an internal colleague and the Campus Director must be notified.
 Staff members are responsible for notifying their Director if illness or a personal issue will cause them to need to leave school before the school day has ended or will cause them to arrive late.